pharoahe34/CodeKoans/README.md

 ## Intro

-The study of koan is often used to promote learning.
+The study of koan is often used to promote learning of new language.

+Focus on Test Driven Development (TDD):

-The goal of a koan is not the answer, but thinking about the question
+The goal of a koan is not the answer, but thinking about the question.
+The idea is that, through the process of getting the tests to pass, the participant will learn the structure, syntax, and core features of the language.

 ## Kōans list